 Students who pursue the IB Diploma must take six subjects, one from each of the subject groups (1-5), and either one from group 6 or a permitted substitute.
 Three subjects must be taken at Higher Level (HL) and the rest at Standard Level (SL).
 The IB recommends a minimum of 150 hours of instructional time for SL subjects and 240 hours for HL subjects.
 Students in the full IB Diploma Programme are also required to complete three Core requirements: write an Extended Essay (EE), take the Theory of Knowledge Class (TOK) and fulfill the experiential learning requirements of Creativity, Activity & Service (CAS).
-While the IB program encourages students to pursue the full IB Diploma, students may choose to take one or more individual IB courses, referred to as the Certificate Program.
-Students participating in the full IB Diploma Programme may be required to submit an application.
+While the IB program encourages students to pursue the full IB Diploma, students may choose to take one or more individual IB courses and opt to take the IB assessments in those subject areas.
+Students participating in the full IB Diploma Programme are required to submit an application interest.